 Indie electronic started in the 1990s and has since exploded.
 Today many artists pursue this type of sound to great effect.
-With that in mind, here are 8 modern indie electronic acts that are sure to please even the most discerning music aficionado.
+With that in mind, today I’m taking a look at modern indie electronic acts that are sure to please even the most discerning music aficionado.

 Ibibio Sound Machine

 Ibibio Sound Machine is an indietronica group hailing from London, but their sound is one that is not easily defined by city or genre boundaries.
 Their music blends disco and Afrobeat together to create a completely new funk experience.
 Their latest album, Electricity, is littered with electro-pop jams that flit around the border between funk, disco, Afrobeat, and indie electronic.
 Produced by Joe Goddard and Al Doyle of Hot Chip, much of the album is set to syncopated rhythms that call back to the work of legendary African drummers like Tony Allen.
 As if sending out a message from some distant future, the songs are made for clubbing but also serve as soundtracks for long summer nights.